What is Social Engineering?

-- No SSL lock is present on what SHOULD be a secure site (below are good examples in each browser).
+- No SSL lock is present on what SHOULD be a secure site such as financial sites or sites dealing with your personal or medical data (below are good examples in each browser).

 How can you Combat Dangerous Phishing Attempts?

 - Never give away personal information, especially username and password.
-UW-System will NEVER ask for such information in a legitimate communication.
+UW-Madison will rarely ask for such information in a legitimate communication.

 - Look for the tell-tail signs discussed above.

 - Always remember, there are no situations which justify exceptions.